forcedotcom/cli/releasenotes/README.md

    Use `data import|export tree` instead. (plugin-data PR [#1116](https://github.com/salesforcecli/plugin-data/pull/1116))

 * FIX: The WorkFlowAction child metadata type of Workflow is now correctly decomposed into its own subdirectory in your DX project when you opt to [decompose workflows](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_decomposed_md_types.htm).
+Additionally, you can now deploy children of the [Workflow](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_workflow.htm) metadata type (such as WorkFlowAction) individually, rather than having to deploy the entire Workflow with all its children.

    Many thanks to [Matt Carvin](https://github.com/mcarvin8) for finding the bug, and then contributing the fix!
 We love your awesome initiative.
 (GitHub issue [#2563](https://github.com/forcedotcom/cli/issues/2563), source-deploy-retrieve PR [#1467](https://github.com/forcedotcom/source-deploy-retrieve/pull/1467))